 If you need to add the widget to the app first, click a widget placeholder on the Widget tab.
 In the Choose Widget window that opens, select the widget and click OK.

 - Optionally click Change widget icon to replace the default icon for this widget.

 A file explorer window appears, allowing you to upload a local image file to use as the widget icon.

 - Optionally change the number of items per page for the search result.

 The default is 30.

-- Use the following options to control the search scope in ArcGIS Online or Portal for ArcGIS.
+- Use the following options to control the search scope.

 Replace the default labels and select the default search option if necessary.